 California’s viticulture history dates back to the 18th century, when Spanish missionaries planted the first vineyards to produce wine for religious sacraments.
 Nearly 300 grape varieties were grown in the state in the early 1900s, and there were nearly 800 California wineries scattered around the state at that point in time.

-Growth of the state’s wine industry was stunted on January 16, 1919, when the 18th Amendment brought Prohibition and vineyards were ordered to be uprooted and cellars were destroyed.
-Although some vineyards converted to table grape or grape juice production and a few remained to produce sacramental wine, most went out of business.
-By the time that Prohibition was repealed in 1933, only 140 wineries remained in the state.
+Growth of the state’s wine industry was severely stunted on January 16, 1919, however, when the 18th Amendment brought Prohibition to the U.S. With this new law, many California vineyards were ordered to be uprooted and winery cellars were destroyed.
+Although some of the vineyards converted to table grape and/or grape juice production — and a few were allowed to produce sacramental wine — most went out of business.
+By the time Prohibition was repealed in 1933, only 140 wineries remained in the state.

 A wine renaissance occurred in the state in the mid-20th century, and it entered the international stage of wine production at the “Judgment of Paris” wine competition in 1976.
 It was there that Californian wines beat out French wines in both red and white wine categories, and the state’s wine industry has exploded in the nearly 50 years since.
 Today, ranked by volume, California is the fourth largest wine producer in the world, behind Italy, France and Spain.

 The California Wine Institute divides the state into six major wine producing regions:

 - Far North – which includes wineries in Humboldt and Trinity Counties.

 - North Coast – which includes wineries in Napa Valley, the Los Carneros AVA and Solano, Sonoma, Lake and Mendocino Counties.